ClementiGroup/LSDMap-DM-d-MD/README.md

 fairly simple to get things ready to go.
 Following are very simple instructions on how to proceed:

-1. First, make sure that you have NumPy, SciPy and mpi4py installed.
+1. First, make sure that you have NumPy, SciPy, mpi4py and cython installed.
 If not, get them from http://numpy.scipy.org/, http://mpi4py.scipy.org/.
 Compile/install them.